dekorateio/dekorate/readme.md

 ```

 ##### Annotation less
-For spring boot applications all you need to do, is adding one of the starters (`io.dekorate:kubernetes-spring-starter` or `io.dekorate:openshift-spring-starter`) to the classpath.
-No need to specify an additonal annotation.
+For Spring Boot applications (i.e. at least one project class is annotated with `@SpringBootApplication`) all you need to do, is adding one of the starters (`io.dekorate:kubernetes-spring-starter` or `io.dekorate:openshift-spring-starter`) to the classpath.
+No need to specify an additional annotation.
 This provides the fastest way to get started using [dekorate](https://github.com/dekorateio/dekorate) with [spring boot](https://spring.io/projects/spring-boot).

 To customize/dekorate the generated manifests you can use `application.yml` / `application.properties` both, or even use annotations along with  `application.yml` / `application.properties`.